warrenalphonso/warr.in/content/blog/rent.md

 inventions don't seem to come about from immense investment by a few firms; they're usually the result of some genius working for very little because he can't help himself.
-[Matt Clancy points out](https://mattsclancy.substack.com/p/how-common-is-independent-discovery) that rediscovery is probably pretty common if the idea seems important looking forward; it's cause areas and ideas that are only important in retrospect that aren't likely to be independenly rediscovered.
+[Matt Clancy points out](https://mattsclancy.substack.com/p/how-common-is-independent-discovery) that rediscovery is likely if the idea seems important looking forward; it's cause areas and ideas that are only important in retrospect that aren't likely to be independenly rediscovered.
 That's good news since even the most ambitious companies probably can't justify entirely pie-in-the-sky research.